fcm742-01/gitTutorial/README.md

     git clone https@github.com:<your_github_username>/homework1.git

 Now you have your own copy of the repo both on your machine and in your github account.
+If you want to work with the files in the `homework1` directory, you should change into that directory.
+To do this you should type:

+    cd homework1

 In an text editor, you can look at any of the files.
+You can also list the files by typing either `ls` or `dir` depending on your operating system.

 # Master vs. branch<a id="sec-9"></a>